 Published by Child Injury Lawyer Network

-When a child is injured at a day care center, school, or other locations, a parent may be able to pursue a claim or case on behalf of the injured child.
-Each case must be evaluated on its own facts and circumstances.
-The book titled - The ABCs of Child Injury - Legal Rights of the Injured Child - What Every Parent Should Know - has chapters on Day Care Center Injuries, School Injuries, Playground Injuries, and other topics.
+The book titled – The ABCs of Child Injury – Legal Rights of the Injured Child – What Every Parent Should Know – has chapters on Day Care Center Injuries, Sports Injuries, School Injuries, Playground Injuries, and other topics.
 You can get this book for free at The ABCs of Child Injury.